 Take care of your skin every day to reduce the appearance of blemishes.
 Wash your face with a cleanser that is geared toward solving your skin’s issues: oil, dryness, blackheads, etc. Harsh scrubs can worsen acne, so choose something gentle and don’t wash too frequently—once or twice a day is fine.
 Don’t touch your problem area or pick or squeeze pimples.
 Avoid products that can aggravate acne: oily makeup, lotion, or sunscreen.
 Too much sun is bad for skin—not just because of cancer issues; it can also irritate acne.

 There is no shortage of OTC products to try out.
 I haven’t counted them all or anything, but I don’t think my earlier estimate can be too far off.
 There are washes, scrubs, lotions, spot treatments, medicated wipes, face masks . . . and on and on.
 Common active ingredients are salicylic or lactic acid, sulfur, and benzoyl peroxide.
 These products help to clear off dead skin cells, kill bacteria, and/or dry facial oil.
 Sometimes your skin might become more irritated right after starting something new, but it’ll calm down and start improving acne after a few weeks.
+You can find Clear Pore from Neutrogena at Amazon.

 If OTC options don’t do it for you, try prescription acne medications.
 Head to your favorite local dermatologist who can diagnose exactly what’s going on with your skin and prescribe a course of action to get rid of it.
 Common ingredients in prescription meds are retinoin, adapalene, and tazarotene.
 Combinations of clindamycin, benzoyl peroxide, and erythromycin are also often successful.
 Your dermatologist can monitor progress and switch tactics if something isn’t working; she can also tell you how to minimize possible side effects like burning or redness.